Taking action about discrimination in education

 Special Educational Needs Tribunal for Wales (SENTW)

-You can find more information about making a disability discrimination claim on the Disability discrimination claims webpage:
+You can find more information about making a disability discrimination claim from the Special Educational Needs Tribunal for Wales:

 Further and higher education complaints